Five Nights at Freddy's (film): Cast

-The suit performers include Kevin Foster as Freddy Fazbear, the pizzeria's namesake and bear-based animatronic; Jade Kindar-Martin as Bonnie, a rabbit-based animatronic; and Jessica Weiss as Chica, a chicken-based animatronic.
+The suit performers include Kevin Foster as Freddy Fazbear, the pizzeria's namesake and bear-based animatronic; Jade Kindar-Martin as Bonnie, a rabbit-based animatronic; and Jess Weiss as Chica, a chicken-based animatronic.
 The scatted pirate song that Foxy, a fox-based animatronic, sings throughout the film is performed by Kellen Goff, known for his voice roles in the source material.